Bergen - Lerwick, Shetland (UK) - Bergen

-ADDITIONAL MEASURES: Due to current infection control measures, we will, for example, set a maximum limit of 70 trainees at this stage.
+ADDITIONAL MEASURES: Due to current infection control measures, we will, for example, have a maximum of 50 trainees at this voyage.
 This is to ensure good distance on board.
 We also note that we are unlikely to land on Shetland due to the prevailing situation.
 We will then look at alternative solutions by either going to the quay (without land law), finding a suitable place to anchor up, and possibly spending extra time to sail more - it will be a fantastic experience no matter what alternative we go for .

 One of the reasons these trips are so popular is the short distance out to the open ocean.
 Just a couple of hours after casting off from Bergen, we reach the open sea and put the land behind us.
 Mobile phones are put away and we are ready to start sailing!